dmytrokuksenko/FEA-Portfolio/README.md

-# Selected Finite Element Analysis (FEA) Projects
+# Finite Element Analysis (FEA) Projects

-A collection of finite element analysis (FEA) projects covering static and dynamic analysis of linear and nonlinear behavior of composite (fiber-reinforced plastics) and metallic structures.
+A collection of Finite Element Analysis (FEA) projects covering static and dynamic analysis of linear and nonlinear behavior of composite (fiber-reinforced plastics) and metallic structures.

 **Technical Stack**